isc-projects/kea/doc/guide/dhcp6-srv.rst

    }

 In some cases it is useful to associate some options with an address or prefix pool from which a client is assigned a lease.
-Pool- specific option values override subnet-specific and global option values.
+Pool-specific option values override subnet-specific and global option values.
 If the client is assigned multiple leases from different pools, the server will assign options from all pools from which the leases have been obtained.